actualbudget/actual/docs/Developers/using-the-API.md

 The API gives you full programmatic access to your data.
 If you are a developer, you can use this to import transactions from a custom source, export data to another app like Excel, or write anything you want on top of Actual.

 One thing to keep in mind: Actual is not like most other apps.
-All of your data already exists locally, so using the API does not mean you'll be contacting our servers.
-You'll simply be accessing your local data.

-Currently, **the API requires Actual to be running locally** because of this.
-In the future, the client will contain all the code necessary to query your data and will work by itself.
-Right now the primary use case is custom importers and exporters, so running Actual first is natural.
+While your data is stored on a server, the server does not have the functionality for analyzing details of or modifying your budget.
+As a result, the API client contains all the code necessary to query your data and will work on a local copy.
+Right now, the primary use case is custom importers and exporters.

 ## Getting started

 We provide an official node.js client in the `@actual-app/api` package.
 Other languages are not supported at this point.

-The client is [full open-source on Github](https://github.com/actualbudget/node-api) if you want to see the code.
+The client is [open-source on GitHub](https://github.com/actualbudget/actual/tree/master/packages/api) along with the rest of Actual if you want to see the code.

 Install it with either `npm` or `yarn`: